-NFL veteran Mark McMillian was lead instructor, similar to recent year’s past.
-He had help from the likes of NFL veteran trainer Reggie Young, also Ohio State alum John Holman.
+More than a few NFL veterans were the lead instructors, similar to year’s past.
+They had help from the likes of NFL veteran trainer Reggie Young, also Ohio State alum John Holman.

 What follows, without any further delay, is a closer look at the many prospects in attendance who left a lasting impression on the powers that be.
 Specifically speaking, McMillian & Co.